How to make your colonoscopy prep easier

 Benjamin H. Levy III, MD

 Gastroenterologist Benjamin H. Levy III, MD, specializes in diagnosing and treating a wide range of GI conditions.
-He is passionnate about patient education, and he has organized several national health education campaigns, including Tune It Up: A Concert To Raise Colon Cancer Awareness.
+He is passionate about patient education, and he has organized several national health education campaigns, including Tune It Up: A Concert To Raise Colon Cancer Awareness.

 See Dr. Levy's physician profile